There’s lots of ways to get more out of Chrome.

 - Lazy image loading (#enable-lazy-image-loading) which speeds up browsing by forcing images on web pages to load only as you scroll down to them

-Here’s a full list of Chrome Flags you should know about.
+Here’s a full list of Chrome Flags you should consider.

 There’s also a huge library of Chrome extensions.
 Some replicate functionality Chrome already has, while others offer really useful additions to what Chrome can do.